robertfeliciano/Stockplusplus/README.md

 1. If you choose to download/clone this repository, you will need to get an API key from [polygon.io](https://polygon.io/) in order to access the data.
 I am using the free one, which comes with its own set of caveats:
     - The free version of polygon's API limits you to 5 API calls per minute.
     - It also only gives you End of Day data, meaning if it is 11:00 AM EST on a certain day you will not be able to view data on any stock for that day.
 You must wait for the market to close at 4:30 PM EST.
-2. In dashboard -> api_requests.py, comment out <code>from dashboard import key_vault</code>.
-That is where *my* key is saved on my local repository, which I have added to the gitignore file.
-You can create add you key to this file by ediiting line 4 as <code>key = insert your key here</code>.
+2. In Stock Dashboard -> dashboard, create a python file called "key_vault".
+You can store *your* API key here by writing <code>api_key = "*your key here*"</code>.
+No other changes to the program need to be made.
+I have added key_vault.py to the .gitignore file so everyone can safely push their files without their information getting revealed.
 3. I recommed creating a [virtual environment](https://docs.python.org/3/library/venv.html) with Python and installing all the requirements in that virtual environment with <code>pip install requirements.txt</code>.
 You can then run the program in the command line.
 All the steps would look like this:

         cd C:\...\Stock_Dashboard